 Because electric fireplaces built into TV stands can sometimes have some performance issues due to the limited space available for their fireplaces, there are actually some alternative options that you can go with that will also help you save space but will allow you a full-sized fireplace unit with high-quality performance.
 Here are some options:

 - Standard Electric Fireplace Flat Wall Unit With TV Mounted Above It – You may be surprised at the dimensions of even full-sized electric fireplaces.
 Regardless of their height and width, they tend to not stick out too far from a wall, especially compared to standard white TV stands.
 This allows you more walking space in front of the unit.
 On top of this, there are flat wall mantel package units that are built a little more compact.
-They will have the same quality fireplace inside of them, but they simply come in a smaller mantel size to better fit smaller living spaces.
+They will have the same quality fireplace inside of them, but they simply come in a smaller mantel size to better fit smaller living spaces and allow you to have an electric fireplace in a small living room.
 On top of this, you can actually just mount your TV on the wall right above your fireplace.
 This actually saves even more space than getting a fireplace that is built into a TV stand.
 The only downside is that you don’t really have much space for other devices or your media collection.
 Of course, with the popularity of streaming and the fact that most modern TVs have streaming apps already in them, this won’t be a problem for most people, making this the perfect solution to save even more space while having a much higher quality fireplace you can be proud of.

 - Standard Corner Fireplace With TV Placed On Top – If you want to save space with a corner unit, simply use a standard corner fireplace instead of one that is a TV stand.
 You can still put a TV on top of these consoles up to a certain size.
 Just like the previous example, your only issue will be if you need shelves or other space for media devices.
 If you can go with a more minimalist setup, this option is great to save even more space with a high-end fireplace.